Medibank/coding-challenge-generic/README.md

 ## Project description:

--Below program, should go through all the folders/subdirectories and fetch all the existing file names.
+Below program, should go through all the folders/subdirectories and fetch all the existing file names.
 So I create a recursive function to call itself over and over to reach the last root of each directory.
 During this process, I assumed those items with "." are files, like: .text, .pdf,... and others are folders.
 But to consider those files without ".", I use try / except block.
 It means that if it has no "." but still is a file name, it face **NoSuchDirectory alarm**, so goes to except and add it as file name and continue.

 So it start with the main given path, via using the **os libraries** it gets list of the directories and save it in a list.
 Then I apply a **recursive function** on each of the item.
 This function first checks if it is a file or a folder.
 If it is a file it adds its name to a list of file names, else it will **change directory to this sub directory through os library** and recursively do the same for each element.